 Research

-[Abstract] How does religious institutions bear upon the gender-gap in time use for individuals?
-In this paper we examine how religious mandates of the holy month of Ramadan affects the gendered distribution of time use within Muslim households in India.
-Using rich data on time use on 56 activities from a nationally representative time use survey we construct a composite measure of gendered life that incorporates gender gaps.
-We employ a difference-in-difference methodology to test if this gender imbalance in accentuated by Ramadan.
-We find that contrary to popular belief, Ramadan moderates the gender disparities in intra-household time use of Muslim household.
-This moderating influence is stronger in districts with a higher Muslim proportion.
-We find a reduction in absolute gender gap in time use for employment, unpaid domestic work and learning.
-However at an individual level, men and women in different age groups are differentially affected by Ramadan.
+[Abstract] In this paper, we examine how religious mandates of the holy month of Ramadan affect the gendered distribution of time use within Muslim households in India.
+Using rich data on time use from a nationally representative time use survey and employing a difference-in-differences methodology, we test if Ramadan accentuates gender differences in time use.
+We find that, contrary to popular belief, Ramadan moderates the gender disparities in intra-household time use for Muslim households.
+The moderating influence is stronger in districts with a higher Muslim proportion.
+We find that the reduction in gender differences is due to declines in gender-specific time use in employment, learning activities, domestic work and self-care.
+Reduction in domestic work time for women, especially food preparation time, is more pronounced in districts with a high Muslim proportion, suggesting ‘communalisation of domestic work’ due to Ramadan.

 [Abstract] Expansion in access to public infrastructure can have varied, microlevel impacts.
 In this paper, we use a discrete and quasi-random change in the access to paved roads through a large-scale rural road construction program in India to study how road access impacts fertility decisions and investments in child health.
 We find that increased access to paved roads at the district level decreases fertility, improves investments in children, and lowers infant mortality.
 We also provide evidence that highlights the mechanisms that drive this effect.
 First, we show that local roads improve access to health care facilities and raise immunization rates, which reduces infant mortality.
 Then, we demonstrate that last-mile road connectivity has contrasting effects on employment across gender.
 Overall, the evidence suggests that rural roads can help accelerate demographic transition through their effects on fertility and infant mortality.